Boukoleon Palace: Fourth crusade

 Among the prizes, then, was Empress Margaret, daughter of Bela III of Hungary, whom Boniface married.
 During the subsequent Latin Empire (1204–1261), the Bucoleon continued to be used as an imperial residence.
 After the recapture of the city by Michael VIII Palaiologos, however, the palace, along with the entire Great Palace complex, was gradually abandoned in favour of the Blachernae Palace.

-When Mehmet II, the Ottoman emperor, entered the city in 1453, it was noted that the then-famous palace still stood, albeit in ruins.
+When Mehmet II, the Ottoman Sultan, entered the city in 1453, it was noted that the then-famous palace still stood, albeit in ruins.
 Upon his entrance to the palace, he allegedly uttered:

 Modern day

 The ruins of the palace were partially destroyed in 1873 to make way for the railway line to Sirkeci.
 The ruins suggest that a balcony looking out to the sea was present, accessible through three marble-framed doorways, still visible today.

 In 2018, it was announced by the Istanbul Metropolitan Municipality that the palace would be restored by the Cultural and Natural Heritage Conservation Board.
 It is planned that the palace will become an open-air museum with "a timber walking trail for visitors, a museum, and a pool."

 In 2021, archaeologists discovered a Byzantine-era fountain while restoring the palace.